-Through traffic on SR 99 would be on a limited access road from Denny Way to Spokane Street.
+Through traffic on SR 99 would be on a limited access roadway from Denny Way to Spokane Street.
 Traffic from Ballard, Interbay, and Magnolia that use the existing viaduct via the Elliott/Western ramps would no longer have that option.
 Those drivers would either take Alaskan Way to travel through downtown, access the deep bored tunnel via Mercer Street (east to southbound direction only), or use I-5.
-Access from the south into downtown Seattle would be served by the new King Street ramps in the vicinity of the sports stadiums.
+Access from the south into downtown Seattle would be served by the new King Street ramps in the vicinity of the sports stadiums (removal of the mid-town ramps at Columbia and Seneca have been assumed in all scenarios evaluated to date).